I have got a few gaps in the map, so I will have to get travelling…

 The USA has a National Pizza Day on February 9th.
 Over four billion pizzas are sold in America every year, 17% of all restaurants are pizzerias, including Italy at World Showcase at Disney World at EPCOT and around about three hundred and fifty pizza slices are eaten every second.
 Pepperoni is the most popular pizza at just over one-third of all pies ordered.
 Not one of my favourites I have to confess.

 “When the moon hits your eye like a big pizza pie that’s Amore” (Harry Warren/Jack Brooks)

 When I was a boy growing up we didn’t have pizza!

 For my Mum preparing food took up a lot of every day because there were no convenience meals and everything had to be prepared from scratch.
+We had never heard of moussaka, paella or lasagne and the week had a predictable routine.
 There was complete certainty about the menu because we generally had the same thing at the same time on the same day every week, there were no foreign foods at all, no pasta or curries and rice was only ever used in puddings.

 I can still remember my very first pizza and I consider myself fortunate that it was in Italy, in 1976, my first ever overseas holiday when I visited Sorrento with my dad.

 I became an immediate fan of the Italian classic and all of its variants just so long as it doesn’t have pineapple on it.
 Unless you live in Hawaii pineapple on a pizza is just plain wrong.
 And, I am not the only one who thinks this way; in February 2017, the President of Iceland, Guðni Th.
 Jóhannesson said and he was ‘fundamentally opposed’ to pineapple on pizzas.
 In his words…